Becky Hill |

 She grew up in Michigan, spent extensive time in West Virginia and now resides in Brentwood, Maryland.
 Becky has worked with Footworks Percussive Dance Ensemble, Good Foot Dance Company and Rhythm in Shoes, and has studied with an array of percussive dance luminaries.

 In 2013, she was involved in Wheatland Music Organization’s Carry It On...
 Project where she was commissioned to choreograph two works under the mentorship of Sharon Leahy in honor of the festival’s 40th anniversary.
 In 2014 and 2106, she was awarded a West Virginia Division of Culture and History Professional Development Grant to further her study of percussive dance.
 Becky served as the Artist in Residence at Davis & Elkins College from 2013 - 2015 where she coordinated The Mountain Dance Trail of Augusta Heritage Center and co-directed the Appalachian Ensemble.
 She became the Events Coordinator for Augusta Heritage Center from 2015 - 2019 organizing their summer intensives.
 Together with noted folklorist Gerry Milnes, she produced a documentary film on West Virginia dance traditions, Reel ‘Em Boys, Reel ‘Em.
 Becky has organized Helvetia Hoot, formally known as Dare to be Square West Virginia since 2013.
+She is currently a Programming Manager for the National Council for the Traditional Arts.

 As an avid organizer and teacher, Becky's work is deeply rooted in the connections between music and community.
 She believes there is always more to learn and is dedicated to creating innovative choreography rooted in Appalachian music and dance.